 No-one has ever been able to tame a Scottish Wildcat not even when hand reared from a kitten.
 They are a truly WILD cat.
 This species is nicknamed ‘The British Tiger’ and has a distinctive method of eating rabbit by turning the skin inside out as they eat the meat, leaving the skin still attached to the leg bones and feet.

-Our Scottish Wildcats are currently in non-breeding groups, as part of a new research programme involving DNA samples.
+The Scottish Wildcats in our three centres are currently in non-breeding groups, as part of a new research programme involving DNA samples.
 We are waiting confirmation of the results so that we can hopefully continue breeding in the future.
-Our two Scottish Wildcat brothers are called Cormack and Glen.
+Our Scottish Wildcat here at Battersea is called Glen.